 Nutritional Value Of Vinegar For Dogs:

-Table vinegar is a clear liquid without color, but with a pungent odor and a sharp-sour taste.
-Acetic essence (70%) is diluted with water (boiled or distilled) to the desired proportion.
+Table vinegar is a clear liquid without colour but with a pungent odour and a sharp-sour taste.
+Acetic essence (70%) is diluted to the desired proportion with water (boiled or distilled).
 Usually, 3% or 9% vinegar is used in the household, but you can dilute 30% vinegar yourself to the desired consistency.

-In case of acute respiratory diseases, as well as tonsillitis and pharyngitis, gargle with warm water with the addition of table vinegar.
-At high temperatures, table vinegar works as an antipyretic, the patient is wiped with vinegar to relieve a feverish state.
+In case of acute respiratory diseases, tonsillitis, and pharyngitis, gargle with warm water with the addition of table vinegar.
+At high temperatures, table vinegar works as an antipyretic; the patient is wiped with vinegar to relieve a feverish state.

 Health Benefits Of Vinegar For Dogs: